Qjr2023/real-time-price-aggregator/README.md

 # Real-Time Price Aggregator

-A scalable distributed system that aggregates real-time financial asset prices from multiple trading platforms.
-Designed to handle high-concurrency user queries with low latency and high availability, while balancing cost and data freshness.
+A scalable system aggregating real-time financial asset prices from multiple platforms, optimized for low latency and high availability under high concurrency.

 ## 🧠 Project Overview

 This system fetches prices for financial assets (e.g., BTC, ETH) from multiple mock APIs, caches the latest data in Redis, and provides users with the aggregated price in real time using a weighted average based on trading volume.
 Historical price data is stored in DynamoDB for persistence.

 **Key Features:**
-- High-throughput API fetchers from three mock exchanges
+- Efficient multi-source API data fetching
 - Redis for real-time price caching with tier-specific TTLs
 - DynamoDB for historical price storage
 - Fault-tolerant with circuit breaker pattern
 - Prometheus + Grafana for comprehensive system metrics
 - Tiered automatic refresh based on asset popularity
-- Supports 1000 assets loaded from `symbols.csv`
+- Supports a large asset pool

 **Key Implementation:**
 - `GET /prices/{asset}` retrieves prices directly from Redis cache with fallback to DynamoDB